LPCDRP/vcftools-extras/doc/vcftools-extras.7.md

 # DESCRIPTION

-Our **vcftools-extras** is a collection of scripts for operations on VCF files that are expected to be available in the vcftools/bcftools suites.
+Our **vcftools-extras** is a collection of scripts for operations on VCF files not available in the vcftools/bcftools suites.
 These scripts are developed for internal use so, despite attempts at generality, they may not be adequate for general needs.
 *Use these programs at your own risk.*